marneypratt/introR4bio/README.md

 You can also open the [Resources for the Intro to R for Biology course webpage](https://docs.google.com/document/d/e/2PACX-1vTRMYrJYm4DtGURF6voY0AwhFFGnIvjYleoC5qgH5uVzRmCNXO9EJuKLK5ihvH3rMvWtnuPZ_7qU13i/pub) and keep that open while you work through the lessons.

+## Intro to R for Biology Swirl Course

-Here is a list of the lessons available
+Here is a list of the lessons available in the course

 1. Basics
 2. Getting_Data_into_R